Squerys/SQCR/README.md

 I suck at developping and reverse engineering, if you got some skills, no matter what your level is, any help is appreciated.

 TODO :
-POC Server list editing
+ * Capturing traffic when joining, playing and leaving official servers
-Capturing traffic when joining, playing and leaving official servers Completely understand used data structures
+ * Completely understand used data structures
-Implement a custom server binary based the previous data.
+ * Implement a custom server binary based the previous data.